 Pedestrian detection system offered as an option.
 Uses optical recognition software and video camera to warn driver of pedestrians in road ahead.
 If driver fails to react, automatically applies brakes.

-Active safety systems such as forward collision warning, active braking, rear view backup cameras, parking assist, lane departure warning, blind spot warning and adaptive lighting are added to a growing number of new vehicles.
+Active safety systems such as forward collision warning, active braking, rear view backup cameras, parking assist, lane departure warning, blind spot warning and adaptive lighting are appearing as optional and standard equipment on many new vehicles.

 Fully autonomous research vehicle developed by Delphi drives coast-to-coast on auto pilot for 99 percent of the drive.
 Google, Volvo and others are developing automated vehicles that can drive themselves.
 Tesla downloads first semi-autonomous "Autopilot" cruise control software upgrade for its Model S cars.